WhiteShadow969/Shadow-MD/README.md

 Click next , next
-Until you see SUBZERO MD
+Until you see Shadow MD
 Then click on it

 You will be asked to fill in some stuffs like your session Id , and other stuffs on how you want your bot to be ( bot settings ) , it's not hard I added examples

-Get session I'd here:
+Get session ID here:

 https://tinyurl.com/subzero-md-session-id